fingerprintjs/fingerprintjs-pro-angular/README.md

 }
 ```

+## Server-side rendering (SSR) with Angular Universal

+Library tested with SSR scenario you can check the demo.

 ## Caching strategy
 :warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.